 Quickstart: Enroll Configuration Manager devices into Endpoint analytics

 This quickstart outlines prerequisites and instructions for enrolling Configuration Manager managed devices into Endpoint analytics.
 If your devices are co-managed and meet the Intune device requirements, we recommend using Intune to enroll them into Endpoint analytics instead of following the instructions in this quickstart.
+You do not need to move any co-management workloads to Intune to enroll a co-managed device to Endpoint analytics via Intune.

 Before you start this tutorial, make sure you have the following prerequisites: